superseriousbusiness/gotosocial/CONTRIBUTING.md

 #### Binary

 To get started, you first need to have Go installed.
-GtS is currently using Go 1.21, so you should take that too.
-See [here](https://golang.org/doc/install) for installation instructions.
+Check the top of the `go.mod` file to see which version of Go you need to install, and see [here](https://golang.org/doc/install) for installation instructions.

-Once you've got go installed, clone this repository into your Go path.
+Once you've got Go installed, clone this repository into your Go path.
 Normally, this should be `~/go/src/github.com/superseriousbusiness/gotosocial`.

 Once you've installed the prerequisites, you can try building the project: `./scripts/build.sh`.
 This will build the `gotosocial` binary.